SixLabors/docs/articles/imagesharp/index.md

-# Introduction
+# ImageSharp

-### What is ImageSharp?
-ImageSharp is a modern, fully featured, fully managed, cross-platform, 2D graphics library.
+ImageSharp is a fully managed, cross-platform 2D graphics library for .NET.
+It provides a format-agnostic in-memory image model, a rich processing pipeline, flexible encoders and decoders, and low-level pixel APIs for advanced workloads.
-Designed to simplify image processing, ImageSharp brings you an incredibly powerful yet beautifully simple API.

-ImageSharp is designed from the ground up to be flexible and extensible.
-The library provides API endpoints for common image processing operations and the building blocks to allow for the development of additional operations.

-Built against [.NET 8](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8/overview), ImageSharp can be used in device, cloud, and embedded/IoT scenarios.

-### License
-ImageSharp is licensed under the terms of the [Six Labors Split License, Version 1.0](https://github.com/SixLabors/ImageSharp/blob/main/LICENSE).
-See https://sixlabors.com/pricing for commercial licensing details.

-### Installation
+## Install ImageSharp

-ImageSharp is installed via [NuGet](https://www.nuget.org/packages/SixLabors.ImageSharp) with nightly builds available on [MyGet](https://www.myget.org/feed/sixlabors/package/nuget/SixLabors.ImageSharp).
+ImageSharp is distributed on [NuGet](https://www.nuget.org/packages/SixLabors.ImageSharp) with preview and nightly builds available on [Feedz](https://f.feedz.io/sixlabors/sixlabors/nuget/index.json).

 # [Package Manager](#tab/tabid-1)